Step By Step 9 - Power Conditioning

 Mains irregularities come in four flavours - surges, sags, spikes and outages.

-A surge is a lengthy (2.5 second or longer) increase in the supply voltage.
+A surge is a lengthy (2.5-second or longer) increase in the supply voltage.
 A sag is a similarly lengthy decrease.
 By and large, computer power supplies deal with both of these quite well, though it of course depends on the severity of the irregularity, not to mention the quality of the power supply, and how much of its capacity is being used by the computer.
 The closer to maximum capacity a power supply is, the less likely it is to handle a given surge or sag.
-For this reason, a computer with a 300 watt (W) Power Supply Unit (PSU) is likely to deal better with line irregularities than one with a 235W PSU, although it may not ever need more than 200W of the PSU's possible output.

 Outages are plain old blackouts, which are the Russian roulette of computing - you’ll probably get away with no damage or only minor system corruption if the power drops out, but if you’re writing to the only copy of an important file at the magic moment, you can kiss it goodbye.

 Spikes are the real nasties.
-A spike is a brief increase in the supply voltage - less than 2.5 seconds, often a lot less.
+A spike is a brief increase in the supply voltage - less than 2.5 seconds, and often a lot less.
 For a fraction of a second, a spike can easily subject your equipment to several hundred volts.
 If this doesn’t blow something up outright, it can progressively damage power supply and other components.
 So, after a few (or a few hundred) more spikes and surges, your PC dies, for no obvious reason.
 You may lose a power supply or modem; you may lose your motherboard; you may even lose your hard drive and everything on it.

 Some people say that lightning surges in power or phone cables can be arrested by simply tying a series of ordinary overhand knots in the cable.
 Allegedly, the knots do a nifty induction trick when the cable tries to pass super-high voltage, and burn out, saving the equipment.
-The physics behind this is not nonsense, but there is still considerable controversy over whether or not knots do any good in the real world.
-They certainly don’t stop ordinary lower voltage spikes, and they’re ugly.
-Do it if you like.
-It doesn’t hurt.
-But don’t tie knots instead of getting proper power conditioning gear.

 The bargain basement

 The plain surge/spike filter powerboards you can buy at various electronics, electrical and hardware stores are, arguably, worse than nothing.
-This is because they give you the impression you’re protected, when you probably aren’t - well, not for long, anyway.
+This is because they give you the impression you’re protected, when you probably aren’t.
+Well, not for long, anyway.

 The chief surge-clamping component in a basic filter-board is a Metal-Oxide Varistor (MOV).
 MOVs pass current only when the voltage across them is above a set value, and they react very quickly (in a matter of microseconds, against the tens of milliseconds a circuit breaker takes).
 That’s the good news.
-The bad news is that MOVs wear out - they’re only good for a few uses, and the bigger the spike, the more damage is done.

-Cheap power filters seldom give you any indication whether your MOV is alive or not.
+Cheap power filters seldom give you any indication whether the MOV is alive or not.
 If the powerboard has an illuminated power switch, the switch light often goes off when the MOV has died.
-The switch lights generally last for decades, so no light almost definitely means no MOV - but since the light only shows the status of a fuse, and the fuse won’t blow if the MOV has been killed by lots of smaller surges, the light can keep glowing merrily when the MOV has long since kicked the bucket.
+The switch lights themselves generally last for decades, so no light almost definitely means no MOV - but since the light only actually shows the status of a fuse, and the fuse won’t blow if the MOV has been killed by lots of smaller surges, the light can keep glowing merrily when the MOV has long since kicked the bucket.

 Anti-spike gear may also include gas arrestor tubes, which are far more durable than MOVs but too slow for computer applications, or silicon avalanche diodes, which give much of the robustness of gas tubes with the speed of a MOV.
 The best spike suppressors have all three components, but you won’t find those at the hardware store.
 Standard MOV-equipped powerboard suppressors sell for around $50 (Australian dollars).